Nutrition and Health Equity

 East Harlem Youth Food Educators Program

-The East Harlem Youth Food Educators Program (YOFE) trains young people to develop and deliver messages about food marketing to peers, families and neighbors in their community.
+In 2015, the CUNY Urban Food Policy Institute launched the Youth Food Educators Program (YOFE).
+YOFE trains young people to develop and deliver messages about food marketing to peers, families and neighbors in their community.
 They learn to analyze and counter advertising messages on unhealthy food.
-Using an empowerment model, we engage youth in countermarketing against the unhealthy foods and beverages that are marketed in East and Central Harlem.
-The youth food educators serve as community-based healthy food advocates and whistle blowers for misinformation and racial or ethnic targeted advertising of unhealthy products by corporate food giants.
-They also serve as community-based educators, holding workshops and presentations in schools and community centers.
-We just wrapped up our second youth cohort and are convening a citywide Youth Food Countermarketing Network in spring 2017.
-For more information, contact Charita Johnson.
+Using an empowerment model, the youth engage in countermarketing unhealthy foods and beverages that are marketed in their communities, and serve as community-based healthy food advocates and whistle blowers for misinformation and racial or ethnic targeted advertising of unhealthy products by corporate food giants.

 Immigrants and Food Access